v1690117/week-of-year/README.md

 Service accepts the next URL parameters:

-- prefix - text to be shown in front of the week number
+- prefix (optional) - text to be shown in front of the week number
-- postfix - text to be shown behind the week number
+- postfix (optional)- text to be shown behind the week number
-- fontSize - size of the text in css format, `3rem` is default value.
+- fontSize (optional) - size of the text in css format, `3rem` is default value.
+- mode (optional):
+  - current (**default**) -
+  - countdown - number of weeks to defined date (with param targetDate)
+- targetDate (optional) - date to build countdown

 ## Development